What do we mean by a well-mannered dog? And why does it matter? Dogs don’t come to our homes pre-programmed with polite social behaviour or habits.

 It is down to us as guardians and caregivers to teach our dogs how to live in our homes and our world

 At On Kew Dog, we believe helping dogs learn and understand how to live successfully with us is key to having an enjoyable dog for life.
-And frankly speaking, a well-mannered dog makes for an easier life for both you and your dog – with your dog understanding better what to expect and how to behave in and outside of the home.
+And frankly speaking, a well-mannered dog makes for an easier life for both you and your dog.
+Your dog will better understand what to expect and how to behave in and outside of the home.

 Dogs are individuals.
 And each dog needs to feel safe and happy to learn.

-Before we undertake a training plan, we also need to remember that each dog is an individual with a number of factors playing roles in shaping your dog’s personality and behaviour.
-These factors include genetics, breed traits, physical health, learning history, early life experiences, environment, and emotions.
+Before we undertake a training plan, we also need to remember that each dog is an individual.
+A number of factors play a role in shaping your dog’s personality and behaviour.
+These include genetics, breed traits, physical health, learning history, early life experiences, environment, and emotions.

 And just like us, dogs need to feel safe and happy to understand what we’re asking, to learn what we’re teaching, and make good choices.
-At a minimum, we need to ensure their safety and welfare needs are met, which is why an initial consultation should review medical history, nutrition, daily routine, and who else the dog interacts with in his/her life.
+At a minimum, we need to ensure their safety and welfare needs are met.
+This is why an initial consultation should review medical history, nutrition, daily routine, and who else the dog interacts with in his/her life.

 Training for a happy, well-mannered dog can evolve at different life stages and we should adapt our approach for each stage:

 Congratulations on your new puppy!
 Puppies arrive in our homes as sweet cuddly living beings… but who knew they could also be land sharks that chew and bite everything in sight?
 And how do we teach these little sharks what our cues mean for ‘Sit’, ‘Come’ and ‘Lie Down’?
 How do we help puppies mature into well-mannered dogs?